ubergeekady/TechNotebooks/CNotebook/CNotebook.md

 Most all C function names contain no uppercase letters.

-printf() prints to screen the string inside of quotes
+printf() prints to screen the string inside of quotes.
+It returns the number of characters printed.
+Negative value on error.

 ```c
 printf("Hello World \n");